-Now, how can we receive this grace?
+Now, how can we receive the Main grace?
 This is the central issue of this 6th article.
-Do we need to help from God to receive the Main infused supernatural Grace?
+Do we need the help from God to receive the Main infused supernatural Grace?
 This article is a key article.
-Because our spiritual life is about receiving “Grace upon Grace”, and the question is: how can we receive the Grace?
+Because our spiritual life is about receiving “Grace upon Grace” (the main Grace), and the question is: how can we receive the Grace?
 How can we prepare ourselves?
 Here comes saint Thomas reply:

 There is a second way in which the human will may be taken to be prepared for the gift of habitual grace itself.
 Now in order that man prepare himself to receive this gift, it is not necessary to presuppose any further habitual gift in the soul, otherwise we should go on to infinity.
 But we must presuppose a gratuitous gift of God, Who moves the soul inwardly or inspires the good wish.

 This is the key word: “a gratuitous gift of God”.
-This gratuitous gift is constantly given, to everybody, it is the “general help of the grace of God” that saint Theresa of Avila mentions (see previous post).
+This gratuitous gift is constantly given to us, to everybody, it is the “General Help of The Grace of God” that saint Theresa of Avila mentions (see the previous article).
 We can complete this with his reply to the 4th objection: “4: It is the part of man to prepare his soul, since he does this by his free-will.
 And yet he does not do this without the [general] help of God moving him, and drawing him to Himself, as was said above.”